CsatiZoltan/t8code-wiki/Step-6-Computing-stencils.md

 You will find the code to this example in the `tutorials/general/step6*` files and it creates the executables `tutorials/general/t8_step6_stencil`.

 In the last tutorials we learned how to create a forest, adapt it, pre-allocate element data arrays and store custom data fields in VTU files.
-In this tutorial we will start by performing all these operations in one step as shown in [step 5](https://github.com/DLR-AMR/t8code/wiki/Step-5---Store-element-data).
+In this tutorial we will start by performing all these operations in one go as shown in [step 5](https://github.com/DLR-AMR/t8code/wiki/Step-5---Store-element-data).
 Then, when we have our forest and built a data array, we gather data for the local elements of our process.
 Next, we exchange the data values of the ghost elements and compute a stencil from face neighbors in each element.
 Finally, the output of several custom data fields is written to `.vtu` files.

+In terms of interacting with t8code, this step mainly builds on the functionality already detailed in the steps 3 to 5.
+Thus, we focus on the new concept of accessing neighboring element data and doing computations with it by reference of a small finite difference computation.

 ### Computing Finite Differences from Face Neighbor Stencils